jimmynicol/image-resizer/README.md

 * `http://my.cdn.com/h50/path/to/image.png`
 * `http://my.cdn.com/h50-w100/path/to/image.png`
 * `http://my.cdn.com/s50-gne/path/to/image.png`
+* `http://my.cdn.com/path/to/image.png` - original image request, will be optimized but not resized

 ## Resizing Logic

 It is worthy of note that this application will not scale images up, we are all about keeping images looking good.
 So a request for `h400` on an image of only 200px in height will not scale it up.

+## S3 source

+By default

 ## External Sources